bigdave/high-availability-rpi-cluster/README.md

 And if you want to install any other software as a convenience, now would be an acceptable time to do that:

     $ sudo apt-get install tree

+# Configuring Servers

+In order to make things easier to manage, we're going to change the hostnames of each Raspberry Pi.
+I'm using the following, but your names can be whatever you like:

+    rpi-master
+    rpi-slave1
+    rpi-slave2
+    rpi-slave3

+Do this on each Pi by editing `/etc/hosts` and replacing `raspberrypi` on the final line with whatever hostname you choose.
+Next, edit `/etc/hostname` and replace `raspberrypi` with the same hostname again.
+Run the following commands to update the hostname and reboot:

+    $ sudo /etc/init.d/hostname.sh
+    $ sudo reboot

+## Master

+This is the server which will do our load balancing, distributing requests to the webservers.
+We will do this using HAProxy.
+There are a lot of tools available to do this, but I enjoy HAProxy because it's extremely easy to setup, and can be configured to work for a wide variety of applications.

+    $ sudo apt-get install haproxy
+    $ sudo service haproxy status

+You should now be up and running with HAProxy.
+Of course now we have to configure it and tell it what to do.
+First, let's make a backup of the config for reference later:

+    $ cp /etc/haproxy/haproxy.cfg /etc/haproxy/haproxy.cfg.original

+Now let's enable logging.
+Edit `/etc/rsyslog.conf` and look for the following section, which will be commented out.
+Uncomment it and it should look pretty much like the following:

+    # provides UDP syslog reception
+    $ModLoad imudp
+    $UDPServerRun 514

+Restart the syslog service and logging should be working:

+    $ sudo service syslog restart

+## Slaves

+    $ sudo apt-get install git ruby ruby-dev

+Now install Rails.
+This may take some time (On a Raspberry Pi 2 Model B it took me an hour and a half)

+    $ sudo gem install rails